Skip to content

 JoinAndSelect — Join + Auto SELECT

 When you want to include all columns from the joined entity in the result, use the *AndSelect variants.
-This is equivalent to doing a join + manually selecting every column — but in one call.
+This is equivalent to doing a join + manually selecting every column — but in one call, and entity reads hydrate the joined columns into the relation property:

 typescript